Kong/docker-kong/README.md

 # docker-kong
 This is the official Docker distribution for Kong.
+You can find the official documentation at [getkong.org/docs](http://getkong.org/docs)

 # Usage

+If you are a MacOSX user please [read this](#macosx-users-using-boot2docker) first.

 Using Kong with Docker is easy.
 First, remember that Kong requires a running Cassandra before it starts, so let's run the Cassandra Docker image first: